simon-ritchie/apysc/docs_src/source/sequential_animation.md

 ## animation_complete handler setting

-Also, you can use the `animation_complete` interface to register a handler for the sequence animation.
+Also, you can use the `animation_complete` interface to register a handler for the sequential animation.
 For the details, please see:

 - [animation_complete interface](animation_complete.md)